KiyoshiMu/Semantic_eval_app/README.md

 ## Installation guide

-1. Download the application release from the https://storage.googleapis.com/pathopatho/Release.zip.
+1. Download the application release from the Releases.

-1. Extract all files from the Release.zip.
+1. Extract all files from the Viewer.zip.

 ## Demo